ak1ra-lab/lunar-birthday-ical/README.md

 The YAML config lets you decide whether to upload the created .ics file to a pastebin service.
 This uses SharzyL's Cloudflare Workers-based pastebin ([SharzyL/pastebin-worker](https://github.com/SharzyL/pastebin-worker)), hosted by the repo owner.

-When the `pastebin.enabled` option is set to `true`, you can leave `pastebin.admin_url` empty for the first run.
-After that, set `pastebin.admin_url` url from the `.admin` field in the response from the pastebin server.
+When the `pastebin.enabled` option is set to `true`, you can leave `pastebin.manage_url` empty for the first run.
+After that, set `pastebin.manage_url` url from the `.manageUrl` field in the response from the pastebin server.

 The response from the pastebin server looks like this: